Behavior Support Provider

 Essential Functions and Responsibilities

-- Perform direct observations of individuals for behavioral assessment and development
+- Perform direct observations of individuals for counseling, behavioral assessment, and development.

 - Conduct behavioral assessment and written reports and plans including but not limited to observational reviews, justification of services, mental status exams, Functional Assessments, Intakes, Analysis, Monitoring Reports, Mental Health Support Plans and Behavior Intervention Programs.

-- Must have at least a bachelor’s degree in Psychology, Social work, Special Education, or related field from an accredited university
+- Must have at least a master’s degree in Psychology, Social work, Special Education, or related field from an accredited university as well as a clear license to practice in the state of Texas as an LPC, LPC-Associate, or LCSW